Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips

 Divide and Conquer

 Create a sense of walls by incorporating decorative folding screens.
-They come a variety of lengths and heights.
+They come in a variety of lengths and heights.
 You can choose a style and material to suit any decor from ornately carved wood, antique Chinese, upholstered fabric, rice paper or slatted just to name a few.

 If you want something more permanent, consider ceiling mounted room dividers that operate on a track system.
 This will also give you the option of opening and closing off rooms to suit your needs–say, for an intimate dinner party or to provide daytime privacy for a home office.
 If you're on a tight budget, simply install curtain hardware and panels from the ceiling.